 Information on wireless printers can be found on our Personal Printers page.

-Products such as the following do not have web browsers, and so they must be registered on our network with another method, involving identifying the device’s MAC address.
+Products such as the following do not have web browsers, and so they must be registered on our network manually by the device’s MAC address.

 - Web-Enabled TV (Smart TV)